Clicky Skip to Content

 Different storage places and ways to display your village houses.

-VillageKeeper will easily fit 25-30 buildings in a storage bag plus accessories and keep them safe all year long until you’re ready to build your village again.
-It comes with a beautiful divided compartment that you can also use for fake snow, tea lights and any Christmas lights you use to decorate your village.
+VillageKeeper will easily fit 25-30 buildings in a storage bag plus accessories and keep them safe all year until you’re ready to build your village again.
+It comes with a beautifully divided compartment that you can also use for fake snow, tea lights and any Christmas lights you use to decorate your village.

 Learn the easy way of packing the Christmas village